ITU-BDSA23-GROUP9/Chirp/docs/report.md

 `dotnet test`

+### Our tests

+We have made integration tests for the UI-elements in Chirp&#46;Web.
+Unit tests have been created for all essential methods in the repositories in Chirp.Infrastructure.

 # Ethics

 In this chapter, we will discuss the software license we have chosen and explain the use of AI/Large Language Models in our development process.

 ## License

 We have chosen the MIT License for our application.
 Mainly due to its simplicity, which makes it easy for students to collaborate and simplifies licensing issues.
-In addition, it allows for lots of people to use our webpage, and if we potentially wanted to commercialize Chirp!, the license is really flexible and allows this.
+In addition, it allows for lots of people to use our webpage, and if we potentially wanted to commercialise Chirp!, the license is really flexible and allows this.

 ## LLMs, ChatGPT, CoPilot, and others